 - Users can supplement the Lhasa EC3 dataset with their own data to increase the chemical space covered.
 However, the compounds added must fire a skin sensitisation alert in Derek, otherwise they cannot be used as a nearest neighbour.

-Figure 6: Performance Data for Derek EC3 Predictions
+Figure 6: Performance Data for Derek EC3 Predictions against an external dataset

 The ECETOC (European Centre for Ecotoxicology and Toxicology of Chemicals) classifications are split into four different categories depending on the numerical value (Figure 7).